How Do You Know Which Infusion Pump is Best?

-Because Soma Tech maintains, manufacturers and services so many pieces of medical equipment Soma has a streamline medical equipment parts department.
+Because Soma Tech maintains, manufactures, and services so many pieces of medical equipment Soma has a streamlined medical equipment parts department.
 Soma carries spare infusion pump parts for all of the infusion pumps that they sell.
 Soma Tech Intl also fully stocks replacement medical equipment parts.
 Soma has an extensive inventory, and if you cannot find what you are looking for on their parts website, you can call their facility at 1-800-438-7662.
 You can use this website to place parts orders or find different parts that you may preemptively need.

 Have you used any of the aforementioned infusion pumps before?
 Would you say that you trust the brands that are listed?
 Is there a medical equipment supplier that you tend to be loyal to?
 Are there any features on a standard infusion pump that you would change, or some that you think work very well?
 How often does your unit tend to use infusion pumps?
 Comment below!